harborviewtech/getting-and-cleaning-data-R/README.md

 Once those steps are complete, you can run the R script (run_analysis.R).
 The R script requires the reshape2 package.

-The output of the R script is a tidy data set, named tidy.csv.
+The output of the R script is a tidy data set, named tidy.txt.

 More information about the description of each data files and the steps taked can be found in the code book.